SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 It queues event handlers in the **Event queue** and executes them in the **Call stack**, producing JS code.

-Here is how the whole process happens:

-[image assetsSrc="JS-Applications-Asynchronous-Programming.gif" /]

 [/slide]

 [slide hideTitle]